projectcontour/contour/CONTRIBUTING.md

 | `test/e2e/[httpproxy\|gateway\|ingress]` | E2E tests with Contour running in a cluster.
 Verifies behavior of HTTP requests for configured proxies. |

-_Note: the tests previously implemented in `_integration` have been migrated to `test/e2e`.
-The `_integration` directory is no longer accepting changes and will be removed soon.
-All new end-to-end tests should be implemented in `test/e2e`._

 ## DCO Sign off

 All authors to the project retain copyright to their work.
 However, to ensure